ericvicenti/navigation-rfc/Docs/NavigationOverview.md

 - NavigationReducer contains pre-built reducers to manage transitions in navigation state
   - Reducers can be combined with each other to set up advanced navigation logic
 - The navigation logic can work with any view
-- `NavigationAnimatedView` is the component that can be used to manage animations between a set of scenes, and can be used to replace a `Navigator` or `NavigatorIOS` component.
+- `NavigationTransitioner` is the component that can be used to manage animations between a set of scenes, and can be used to replace a `Navigator` or `NavigatorIOS` component.
   - Each scene can be totally custom and manage its own animations and gestures
   - Can have an overlay/header that can be syncronized with the animations of the scenes
-- `NavigationCard` and `NavigationHeader` are available as pre-built scenes and overlays which can be used with `NavigationAnimatedView`
+- `NavigationCard` and `NavigationHeader` are available as pre-built scenes and overlays which can be used with `NavigationTransitioner`

 ## Navigator